clach04/x10_any/README.rst

   * https://sourceforge.net/projects/mochad/ for CM15A RF (radio frequency) and PL (power line) controller and the CM19A RF controller
   * https://bitbucket.org/clach04/mochad_firecracker/ works under Windows and Linux and can control CM17A serial Firecracker

 * CM17A serial Firecracker X10 unit, builtin support for CM17A over regular serial port.
+Also known to work with CM19A USB Firecracker device.
 For control via GPIO on Raspberry Pi manually install:

   * https://bitbucket.org/cdelker/python-x10-firecracker-interface can be used on Raspberry Pi to control GPIO, not (yet) Python 3 compatible and does not support ALL on/off